INSaFLU/INSaFLU/README.md

 $ python3 manage.py createsuperuser
 ```

-To join all files, in "static_all" path, that is necessary to run the web site
+To join all files, in "static_all" path, that is necessary to run the web site and then read default databases.
+All data that belong to databases are in "<insaflu path>/static_all/db/..."

 ```
 $ python3 manage.py collectstatic
+$ python3 manage.py load_default_files

 ```